 Mix Chaulmoogra Oil (10 ml) in Vaseline (50 g) well.
 Apply this mix on ringworm.

-Mix Chaulmoogra Oil in butter and maasage on affected skin part for treating ringworm.
+Mix Chaulmoogra Oil in butter and maasage on the affected skin part for treating ringworm.

 For leprosy, this oil is used both internally and externally.